fermentationist/random_stuff/README.md

 // Generate a random string of 10 numbers and letters, and copy it to the clipboard random_stuff 10 alphanum -c

+// Arguments can be in any order random_stuff alphanum --copy 10
 ```

 ## Usage - Library